HM-Hajjaji/Route/README.md

 ## Usage

 ### Step 1: Installation
-Install the package using composer.
+To install PHP Router, You can run the following command directly at your project path in your console:
 ```
 composer require hm-hajjaji/route
 ```
-### Step 2: Using
+### Step 2: Example Usage
 In your project's index.php file, create an instance of the ```HttpRoute``` class and pass the parameter ```controller_dir``` path to your project controllers
 ```php
 <?php